From "Einstein's Dreams"

 In time, people have forgotten the reason why higher is better.
 Nonetheless, they continue to live on the mountains, to avoid sunken regions as much as they can, to teach their children to shun other children from low elevations.
 They tolerate the cold of the mountains by habit and enjoy the discomfort as part of their breeding.
 They have even convinced themselves that thin air is good for their bodies and, following that logic, have gone on spare diets, refusing all but the most gossamer food.
 At length, the populace have become thin like air, bony, old before their time.

 As with the Colin Thubron that appears elsewhere in this collection, the title is my own invention: the original merely had a chapter number.
-I thought of calling it “Siezing the High Ground” (note the American spelling of “siezing”), or of making a play on the two meanings of conceit; but irony would have been out of place where satire is already so pre-eminent.
-It is not, anyway, my job as anthologiser to color (sic) a reader’s expectations, as titles must, and do.
-The one I have chosen, despite its appearance at the summit of the page, is intentionally neutral.
+I thought of calling it "Siezing the High Ground" (note the American spelling of "siezing"), or of making a play on the two meanings of conceit (there were once two different words, but Elizabethan English conflated them); but irony would have been out of place where satire is already so pre-eminent.
+It is not, anyway, my job as anthologiser to color (sic) a reader's expectations, as titles must, and do, or to curb your own ability to dream as you read these storeys (both words that have disappeared in American, kerb and stories each now having a double-usage: this rather conceited conceit may also serve as proof that relativity, as my Aunt Jemima never said, also applies to language).
+The title I have chosen, despite its appearance at the summit of the page, is intentionally neutral, though I suspect that Borges would nonetheless refute it.

 You can find David Prashker at: